korobool/winter-ml-nlp/README.md

 * Being familiar with virtualenv, virtualenvwrapper, Jupyter notebook would help.

 ## Materials
-### Classic Machine Learning with distinctive and пenerative models in ML
+### Classic Machine Learning with distinctive and generative models in ML

 ### Features and Features extraction